wilds/angular-schema-form-dynamic-select/README.md

 ### Single select from static list
-The drop down items are defined by and array of value/text objects residing in the form
+The drop down items are defined by and array of value/name objects residing in the form

      {
        "key": 'select',
        "type": 'strapselect',
-       "items": [
+       "titleMap": [
-          {"value": 'value1', "text": 'text1'},
+          {"value": 'value1', "name": 'text1'},
-          {"value": 'value2', "text": 'text2'},
+          {"value": 'value2', "name": 'text2'},
-          {"value": 'value3', "text": 'text3'}
+          {"value": 'value3', "name": 'text3'}
         ]
      },